 Photographic Process Workers and Processing Machine Operators Salary in Washington

-How much does a Photographic Process Workers and Processing Machine Operators make in Washington?
+How much do Photographic Process Workers and Processing Machine Operators make in Washington?

 Median Annual Salary